XnonXte/XnonBot/README.md

 Type `/help` on Discord to prompt the list of available commands.
 As of 18/05/2023, all XnonBot commands will work with the </> command.

-## Available trivia categories

-animal, anime, math, art, history, geography, celebrities, cartoons, computers, and sports (It's case-sensitive so watch out!).
+**Available trivia categories:** animal, anime, math, art, history, geography, celebrities, cartoons, computers, and sports.

 ## Changelogs